The Derived Deligne Conjecture: The Classical Deligne Conjecture

-So now we have that $M\in\s\End_{S\s\OO}$ is an element of natural degree 1 concentrated in positive arity such that $M\tilde\circ M=0$.
-Therefore, in light of \Cref{multiplicationalgebra}, $M$ is the desired $A_\infty$-algebra structure on $S\s\OO$. \end{proof} Notice that $M$ is defined as an structure map on $S\s\OO$.
+\begin{remark} Note that $M$ is defined as an structure map on $S\s\OO$.
 This kind of shifted operad is called \emph{odd operad} in \cite{ward}.
-This means that $S\s\OO$ is not an operad anymore, since the associativity relation for graded operads involves signs that depend on the degrees, which are now shifted.
+This means that $S\s\OO$ is not an operad anymore, since the associativity relation for graded operads involves signs that depend on the degrees, which are now shifted. \end{remark}